wp-plugins/related-youtube-videos/readme.txt

 * 'apiVersion'          (numeric)   Version of the YouTube/Google API that will be used.
 * 'showVideoTitle'      (string)    "true" if you want to show the video title right below the video itself.
 Can be styled via CSS class `.title`
 * 'showVideoDescripton  (string)    "true" if you want to show the video description below the video, respectively, when the video title is displayed right below the title.
 Can be styled via CSS class `.description`
+* 'preview'             (string)    "true" will only display the preview image and only load the video (via Javascript!) when this image has been clicked.

 I recommend always using the attributes 'relation', 'max', and if the relation shall be 'keywords' the 'terms' attribute.
 Depending on your design you might also set a custom width and height for the videos so they fit in properly.